webpack/webpack/README.md

 # Introduction

 webpack is a bundler for modules.
-The main purpose is to bundle javascript files for useage in browser.
+The main purpose is to bundle javascript files for usage in browser.

 **TL;DR**